anshumanv/crazy-canvas/README.md

 * Add other overlap effects.
 * Add a color palette (random colours could be annoying for some users).
 * Add other brush effects in a button group.
+* Add some default text on initial screen like *"Click to draw"*.